Urban-Meteorology-Reading/UMEP-Workshop/source/SUPY/SuPy3.rst

 **Activity**

--  In this activitiy you use will use SuPy to conduct an `impact study <https://SuPy.readthedocs.io/en/latest/tutorial/impact-studies-parallel.html>`__
+-  In this activity you use will use SuPy to conduct an `impact study <https://SuPy.readthedocs.io/en/latest/tutorial/impact-studies-parallel.html>`__